Extensions of Operators, Liftings of Monads and Distributive Laws: Liftings of comonads and monads, and mixed distributive laws

 \mlabel{sec:mix}

-We now give the equivalence among the existence of extensions in Section~\mref{sec:ext}, of liftings of (co)monads in Sections~\mref{ss:colift} and \mref{ss:lift}, and mixed distributive laws involving type $\omega$ differential Rota-Baxter algebras.
+We now give the equivalence among the existence of (co)extensions in Section~\mref{sec:ext}, of liftings of (co)monads in Section~\mref{ss:colift} and Section~\mref{ss:lift}, and mixed distributive laws involving type $\omega$ differential Rota-Baxter algebras.

-We first recall from~\cite{HW} some background information on mixed distributive laws, a generalization of the notion of a distributive law introduced by J. Beck in his fundamental work~\cite{Be}. \begin{defn} {\rm Let a category $\A$, a monad ${\mathbf{T}} = \langle T, \eta, \mu \rangle$ and a comonad $\C = \langle C, \varepsilon, \delta\rangle$ on $\A$ be given.
+We first recall from~\cite{HW} some background information on mixed distributive laws, a generalization of the notion of a distributive law introduced by J. Beck in his fundamental work~\cite{Be}. \begin{defn} Let a category $\A$, a monad ${\mathbf{T}} = \langle T, \eta, \mu \rangle$ and a comonad $\C = \langle C, \varepsilon, \delta\rangle$ on $\A$ be given.
 A {\bf mixed distributive law of $\T$ over $\C$} is a natural transformation $\beta: TC \rightarrow CT$ satisfying the following conditions.

-\begin{enumerate} \item $\beta \circ \eta C = C\eta$; \item $\varepsilon T \circ \beta = T\varepsilon$; \item $\delta T \circ \beta = C\beta \circ \beta C \circ T\delta$; \item $\beta \circ \mu C = C\mu \circ \beta T \circ T\beta$. \end{enumerate} } \mlabel{def:mdl} \end{defn}
+\begin{enumerate} \item $\beta \circ \eta C = C\eta$; \item $\varepsilon T \circ \beta = T\varepsilon$; \item $\delta T \circ \beta = C\beta \circ \beta C \circ T\delta$; \item $\beta \circ \mu C = C\mu \circ \beta T \circ T\beta$. \end{enumerate} \mlabel{def:mdl} \end{defn}